z-katas/certifiable-kata/usecases/test1-approach.md

 The existing manual grading process for short answer questions in Test 1 is not scalable given the anticipated growth.
 To address this, we propose developing an AI-powered Automated Short Answer Scoring (ASAS) pipeline that works alongside the manual grading process.
 The two critical requirements for the AI solution are:

 1. Accuracy: The AI grade should closely mirror the manual grading process and provide detailed feedback explaining its evaluation.
-2. Cost effectiveness: The long-term average cost per graded submission via AI should be equal to or less than the cost incurred through the manual grading process.
+2. Cost-effectiveness: The long-term average cost per graded submission via AI should be equal to or less than the cost incurred through the manual grading process.

 ## Assumptions

 - The number of Expert Software Architect Consultants and Designated Expert Software Architects remains constant.
 - We estimate the average capacity will increase to 10× the current capacity (i.e., the maximum of the 5–10× range).
 - The system will be designed for peak capacity, assumed to be 1.2× the average capacity (i.e., 20% above average), while considering cost factors.
-- Multiple choice grading is handled by the existing scalable architecture with no additional cost.
+- Multiple choice grading is handled by the existing scalable architecture with no significant additional cost.
 - AI-based grading is considered feasible as long as the cost of grading via AI is comparable to or lower than manual grading.
 - Previously graded short answer submissions and associated feedback are stored and available for reuse.
 - Stored grading data will be leveraged to enhance the performance of the new AI-powered ASAS.